Developer Burnout and Steam Reviews: How to Stop Negative Feedback from Wrecking Your Mental Health

 The pattern is predictable.
 Almost every developer who manages their own reviews goes through the same four phases.

 Launch week is phase one: hyper-engagement.
 You read every review obsessively.
 You respond to everything.
 You check multiple times per hour.
-You are anxious, reactive, and running on adrenaline.
-This phase feels productive but it is not sustainable.
+Anxious, reactive, running on adrenaline.
+This phase feels productive but it's not sustainable.

 Weeks 2-4 bring the overwhelm.
 The volume increases.
 The negativity accumulates.
 You start dreading the review page.
 Responses become shorter and less thoughtful.
 You feel exhausted and defensive.
-Writing a thoughtful response to someone who called your game "trash" requires emotional reserves you do not have.
+Writing a thoughtful response to someone who called your game "trash" requires emotional reserves you don't have.

 By month two, avoidance kicks in.
 You stop reading reviews entirely.
-"It is better for my mental health."
-This is partially true, and the immediate pain does stop.
+"It's better for my mental health."
+Partially true — the immediate pain does stop.
 But the guilt persists.
 You know reviews are going unanswered.
 You know your score is probably dropping.
-You just cannot bring yourself to look.
+You just can't bring yourself to look.

 Month three onward is the decline.
 When you finally check, the damage is worse than you feared.
 Score has drifted down.
 Reviews updated without developer interaction drift 10.4% more negative.
 Visibility has dropped.
 Sales have slowed.
 The stress that drove you to stop reading reviews has been replaced by the stress of a declining game.